The Application Process

 - Opportunities to start law school other than in the fall - Do you want to start law school in the spring or summer instead of the fall?
 A few schools offer this option.

 - Opportunities for externships - Some schools have an established externship program, while others do not.
 If you are interested is doing an externship, find out which schools have these programs.

 - Diversity of the student body - Law schools will typically have a class profile on their website that includes information about the diversity of the student body.

 - Importance of public interest law - Some schools offer several public interest courses, have strong public interest placement records, and offer loan repayment assistance programs to graduates who do public interest.
 If you think you might want to work in public interest, determine which schools are more supportive of this option.

-- Specialization - We do not recommend that you attend a law school because it has a wonderful program in a particular field of law, such as international law or environmental law.
+- Specialization - It's not recommended that you attend a law school because it has a wonderful program in a particular field of law, such as international law or environmental law.
 Many people go to law school intending to become one type of lawyer and end up specializing in something else.
-We instead recommend that you attend the best school possible and take courses in your area of interest.
+We instead recommend that you attend the best-fitting school possible and take courses in your area of interest.

 - Rankings - As you probably know, there are many rankings of law schools.
 Each ranking system has its own methodology and criteria, which is why different schools place differently in different rankings.
 In order to understand a ranking system, you should learn what methodology and criteria have been used.
 Rankings may be a useful place to start learning about a law school, but you should not decide to apply to a law school based solely on its ranking in any particular list.
 You should always research schools that you think you may be interested in.